 If surfing is more your thing, there are lots of places to learn to surf in Wales.
 Pembrokeshire, Gower and the Llŷn Peninsula offer wide beaches, with easy regular surf.
 You can book lessons year-round at numerous certified surf schools.

 Kayaking and canoeing

 If standing up to paddle seems like hard work, then feel free to sit down!
 Whether it's a family canoe on a mountain lake, a pulse-racing descent on a whitewater raft or a wild kayak across a pristine estuary, there's plenty to keep you busy.
-Some restrictions apply for rafting and you need to book in advance.
+Book in advance to.

 Discover our top spots for canoeing and kayaking in Wales.

 Of course you don't need to be on a board to enjoy some watery adventures.
 Hiking through ancient valleys is given an extra twist if you're kitted out to get wet!
 Gorge walking (or canyoning) involves scrambling, abseiling and swimming your way deep into unexplored terrain.
 You'll see parts of Wales few get to see: Snowdonia is a great place to try gorge walking.
 As these are all small group activities with an expert guide they conform to social distancing regulations too.

 Wales is the spiritual home of coasteering - which is the seaborne equivalent of gorge walking.
 Pull on a wetsuit, buoyancy aid, helmet, gloves and boots and your guide will show you how to jump, scramble and swim around the coastline.

 It is essential that you do these activities with a qualified guide.